hyperledger/web3j-docs/docs/testing_with_web3j_unit.md

 ## Sample projects

-Sample project using `@EVMTest` can be found [here](https://github.com/web3j/web3j-unitexample).
+1. Sample project using `@EVMTest` can be found [here](https://github.com/web3j/web3j-unitexample).

-Sample project using `@EVMCompseTest` can be found [here](https://github.com/web3j/web3j-unit-docker-compose-example).
-This tests the Greeter contract using VMWare Concord nodes using a docker-compose file.
+2. [This](https://github.com/web3j/web3j-unit-docker-compose-example) uses `@EVMComposeTest` to test the Greeter contract using VMWare Concord nodes using a docker-compose file.